-Are Cub Scouts the same as Boy Scouts?
+Are Cub Scouts the same as Scouts BSA?

-No. Cub Scouting is a program of the Boy Scouts of America—so in that sense, Cub Scouts and Boy Scouts are both members of the same organization.
-However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys.
+No. Cub Scouting is a program of the Boy Scouts of America—so in that sense, Cub Scouts and Scouts BSA are both members of the same organization.
+However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys and girls.

 How often do Cub Scouts meet?